Hope for the best, but prepare for the worst with a 25 year emergency food supply

-What to Know About Building a 25-Year Emergency Food Supply
+How to Start Building a 25-Year Emergency Food Supply

 You’ve probably seen a few survival shelters in Hollywood movies that show shelf upon shelf of canned goods.
 There’s nothing wrong with stocking up on canned items for an emergency.
 However, these foods don’t last quite as long as you might think.

-High-acid canned goods like tomatoes and fruits only stay fresh for around one and a half years.
-Low-acid options, which include the majority of vegetables and meats, can last for up to five years.
-Even when storing these cans in cool, dark place, their shelf life only extends for a maximum of six years.
-After that, the contents will spoil.
+High-acid canned foods like tomatoes and fruits only stay fresh for around one and a half years.
+Low-acid options, which include the majority of vegetables and meats, can last up to five years.
+However, even when storing these cans in a cool, dark place, the shelf life is limited.
+Think six years maximum.
+After that, their contents will spoil.

 - Valley Food Storage